hans-robot/elfin_robot/docs/API_description_english.md

 ***Following are the services, that support "Elfin Control Panel" interface.  customers are not supposed to use them.***

+* **elfin_basic_api/enable_robot (std_srvs/SetBool)**
+Enable the robot.

 * **elfin_ros_control/elfin/enable_robot (std_srvs/SetBool)**
-Enable the robot.
-Please call elfin_basic_api/stop_teleop before calling this service.
-In this case the enabling process won't be disturbed by the motion commands, that were gaven before enabling.
+The recommand service for enabling the robot is *elfin_basic_api/enable_robot*.
+The robot will be enabled directly when you call this service.
+So you may need to deal with the status of controllers by yourself.
+For details: http://wiki.ros.org/controller_manager .

+* **elfin_basic_api/disable_robot (std_srvs/SetBool)**
+Disable the robot.

 * **elfin_ros_control/elfin/disable_robot (std_srvs/SetBool)**
-Disable the robot.
+The recommand service for disabling the robot is *elfin_basic_api/disable_robot*.
+The robot will be disabled directly when you call this service.
+So you may need to deal with the status of controllers by yourself.
+For details: http://wiki.ros.org/controller_manager .

 * **elfin_ros_control/elfin/clear_fault (std_srvs/SetBool)**
 Clear fault.